-The example shown in Fig. 7 opens a file from a test recording with empty and occupied cages.
-Note the default in Fig. 7a presents an empty cage signal with a very strong transient peak at the beginning of the recording, likely due to a power surge in the data acquisition box or human activity near the cage.
-As a result, the lower-level environment noise is not observed in sufficient detail to see if there are changes in the power levels.
+The example shown in Fig. 9 opens a file from a test recording with empty and occupied cages.
+Note the default in Fig. 9a presents an empty cage signal with a very strong transient peak at the beginning of the recording, likely due to a transient voltage spike when turning on a system or human activity near the cage.
+As a result, the lower-level environmental noise cannot be observed in sufficient detail to assess changes in the power levels.
 In this case, an area of the plot should be selected that avoids the transient at the beginning and zooms in (both in x and y) on the lower-level signal.
 After moving the mouse onto the zoom area, the mouse cursor turns into a cross pattern and can be dragged over the region shown with the gray rectangle.
-The result will look like the pattern in Fig. 7b, except it is distorted by the reduced resolution for presentation in the bigger plot interval.
-By clicking the Update Sensor Data button shown in Fig. 7b, the plot will update to the best resolution for the given interval.
+The result will look like the pattern in Fig. 9b, except it is distorted by the reduced resolution for presentation in the bigger plot interval.
+By clicking the Update Sensor Data button shown in Fig. 9b, the plot will update to the best resolution for the given interval.
 The plot will be rescaled to fit the dynamic range of the signal in the zoomed-in area.

 A more interesting plot is when there is an animal in the cage, and areas of low activity are observed relative to the noise floor.
 In that case, zooming in on a smaller interval (on the order of about a minute or less) will often show a quasi-periodic signal from the respiration (during sleep) or more random during rest.
-Figure 8 illustrates this.
-The channel view is switched to Channel 12 (labeled R012), shown in Figure 8a.
-The zoom-in mode is selected, and the mouse is dragged over the axis area shown in Fig. 8b, where contiguous periods of high and low activity/sleep can be observed.
-Now, a smaller area can be selected that shows little variation in amplitude (most likely stillness), and this results in an image where a quasi-periodic pattern from the respiration is observed (from thorax pressing on the cage floor) in Figure 8c.
+Figure 10 illustrates this.
+The channel view is switched to Channel 12 (labeled R012), shown in Figure 10a.
+The zoom-in mode is selected, and the mouse is dragged over the axis area shown in Fig. 10b, where contiguous periods of high and low activity/sleep can be observed.
+Now, a smaller area can be selected that shows little variation in amplitude (most likely stillness), and this results in an image where a quasi-periodic pattern from the respiration is observed (from thorax pressing on the cage floor) in Figure 10c.
 This also shows a signal from stirring or shifting position for a few seconds (higher more irregular amplitudes around hour 33.914) and then a resting period right after (low amplitude with more irregular patterns).